 • Draft and file all documents to close the estate

 CONTACT US TODAY FOR A FREE CONSULTATION AT 423-281-0924 or 276-200-4303

 At Jim Williams & Associates, we take pride in our ability to successfully negotiate an often confusing probate process for our clients in Tennessee and Virginia thereby helping them ease the stress during an already difficult time.
 We believe communication and a clear explanation of rights and options will avoid disputes between heirs and ensure a smooth transition.
-For more information and a FREE consultation, please CONTACT our downtown Kingsport office located in the Historic First National Bank building at the corner of Broad and Center Street for a free case evaluation by an experienced probate attorney.
+For more information and a FREE consultation, please CONTACT our downtown Kingsport office located at 324 Cherokee St. for a free case evaluation by an experienced probate attorney.